NSIS-Dev/Documentation/Reference/SilentUnInstall.md

 # SilentUnInstall

 Specifies whether or not the uninstaller should be silent.
-If it is 'silent' or 'silentlog', the uninstall section will run quietly, with no screen output from the uninstaller itself (the script can still display whatever it wants, use [`MessageBox`][1]'s `/SD` to specify a default for silent installers).
-Note that if this is set to 'normal' and the user runs the uninstaller with `/S` on the command line, it will behave as if SilentUnInstall 'silent' was used.
+If it is 'silent' the uninstall sections will run quietly, with no screen output from the uninstaller itself (the script can still display whatever it wants, use [`MessageBox`][1]'s `/SD` to specify a default for silent uninstallers).
+Note that if this is set to 'normal' and the user runs the uninstaller with `/S` on the command line, it will behave as if `SilentUnInstall 'silent' was used.

 Note: see also [`LogSet`][2].